lyteword/chspurgeon-tod/volume-2/psalm-37.md

 **Verse 7.** *Rest in the Lord.*

-1\.Rest in the *will* of God, for whatever he wills is for your good, your highest good.
+1\.
+Rest in the *will* of God, for whatever he wills is for your good, your highest good.

-2\.Rest in the *love* of God, and often meditate on the words of Jesus on this point, "Thou hast loved them as thou hast loved me."
+2\.
+Rest in the *love* of God, and often meditate on the words of Jesus on this point, "Thou hast loved them as thou hast loved me."

-3\.Rest in the *mercy* of God.
+3\.
+Rest in the *mercy* of God.

-4\.Rest in the *word* of God.
+4\.
+Rest in the *word* of God.

-5\.Rest in the *relation* thy God fills to thee; he is the Father.
+5\.
+Rest in the *relation* thy God fills to thee; he is the Father.

-6\.Rest in the Lord as he is manifested in Jesus, thy God *in covenant*.
+6\.
+Rest in the Lord as he is manifested in Jesus, thy God *in covenant*.

 James Smith.